hekawsh/focusmini/README.md

 # 🎧 Focus Mini

 **Focus Mini** is a minimalist desktop focus timer that blends a clean, precise tick (every 5 seconds) with a continuous background of **white noise**.
-It helps you maintain concentration during deep work sessions by letting you adjust the balance between rhythm and ambient sound.

-> *This software and its README were generated with the help of [DeepSeek](https://deepseek.com), an AI assistant.*
+It helps you *exist in flow* – allowing you to sense time passing while staying fully immersed in your work, all with the assistance of artificial intelligence.

 ## ✨ Features